-Join Gabriel Corbett for an in-depth discussion in this video Using the extrude feature, part of Learn Onshape: The Basics.
+Join Gabriel Corbett for an in-depth discussion in this video Using the extrude feature, part of Learning Onshape.

 - [Teacher] The Extrude and Extrude Cut command…are pretty much the two fundamental…building blocks for any type of CAD model.…That, and the Revolve command pretty much…are gonna make up a majority of the features…inside of any CAD model you see.…Alright, to do that, I'm gonna create…a brand new document called Create,…I'm gonna type in "extrude", make it private, click OK,…and it's gonna go ahead and load the workspace.…Alright, as soon as the workspace is loaded,…notice of course, like all other documents,…we've got a Part Studio 1…and we've got an Assembly 1.…